-The debate about the influence of mass media on social opinion has shown peaks of interest each time that a technological breakthrough modified the media ecosystem, mainly by increasing the amount of people that can be reached by broadcasters1.
-The first important one, the invention of the printing press by Gutenberg, has indeed played an important role in the rapid expansion of Calvinism in Europe2, although its general influence on the formation of social opinion was mitigated by the fact that most of the population was illiterate.
-Later, around the beginning of the 20th century, when the wireless radio transmissions appeared and rapidly became a popular entertaining medium, discussions about the foreseeable consequences of the popularization of this new medium were carried in the written press, which by that time had become a traditional one.
-A review in the New York Times from May 7th 1899 entitled "Future of Wireless Telegraphy" warned: "All the nations of the earth would be put upon terms of intimacy and men would be stunned by the tremendous volume of news and information that would ceaselessly pour in upon them"3.
-Needless to say that the same kind of debates took place at the arrival of TV broadcasting4.
+The debate about the influence of mass media on social opinion has shown peaks of interest each time that a technological breakthrough modified the media ecosystem, mainly by increasing the amount of people that can be reached by broadcasters [1].
+The first important one, the invention of the printing press by Gutenberg, has indeed played an important role in the rapid expansion of Calvinism in Europe [2], although its general influence on the formation of social opinion was mitigated by the fact that, most of the population was illiterate.
+Later, about the beginning of the 20th century, when the wireless radio transmissions appeared and rapidly became a popular entertaining medium, discussions about the foreseeable consequences of the popularization of this new medium were carried in the written press, which by that time had become a traditional one.
+A review in the New York Times from May 7th 1899 entitled "Future of Wireless Telegraphy" warned: "All the nations of the earth would be put upon terms of intimacy and men would be stunned by the tremendous volume of news and information that would ceaselessly pour in upon them" [3].
+Needless to say that the same kind of debates took place at the arrival of TV broadcasting [4].

 The rapid growth of digital media certainly triggered again the same kind of discussions but this time, with a major difference: the massive data accumulated on social media platforms allows us to perform measurements about the opinion evolution of large amounts of people.
-A countless number of articles have addressed different aspects of opinion dynamics based on social networks.
-A few recent ones are the study of opinion evolution on different selected topics^{5,6}, and the characterisation of structural properties of the interaction networks that result from the different functionalities offered by the platforms (like mentions, retweets, follower-friend in Twitter)^{7,8}.
-In particular, there is a recent interest on the formation of information bubbles and echo chambers-strongly connected clusters of people that communicate only weakly with others^{9-11}.
-Special attention has also been given to the diffusion of rumours and fake news in relation to the COVID-19 pandemic12, to the extent that the term infodemics was coined to highlight the parallelism with the diffusion of the virus^{13-15}.
+A countless number of articles, have addressed different aspects of opinion dynamics based on social networks.
+A few recent ones, are the study of opinion evolution on different selected topics [5, 6], the characterisation of structural properties of the interaction networks that result from the different functionalities offered by the platforms (like mentions, retweets, follower-friend in Twitter) [7, 8], with a recent particular interest on the formation of information bubbles and echo chambers -strongly connected clusters of people that communicate only weakly with others- [9-11].
+Special attention has been given to the diffusion of rumours and fake news in relation with the COVID-19 pandemic [12], to the extent that the term infodemics was coined to highlight the parallelism with the diffusion of the virus [13-15].